tizianocolagrossi/magistrale-appunti/AOSV/README.md

 # System Calls / Interrupts

 ## Discuss how parameters are passed to system calls in Linux, also explaining how the used approach helps at kernel portability.
+System calls are special function.
+The parameters are alway passed trought the CPU register because the system calls are function that cross user and kernel space, and for this reason neighter the user mode stack nor the kerner stack can be used.
+The syscall dispathcer then copies the paramethers from the CPU registers into the kernel stack.
+In a X86 machine the register are used followind this order
+here: eax, ebx, ecx, edx, esi, edi and ebp.
+And this is usefoul for portability because the dispatcher then place the register in the right spot in the stack and this help for portability reason.

+## Discuss the Linux system call invocation path on the different flavors of x86 architectures.
+Describe how the kernel source base allows for kernel portability to different architectures of the system call interface
+On the x86 architecture the syscalls can be invoked using the INT 0x80 instruction or the SYSENTER instruction (supported from the kernel 2.6 after pentium II).
+The handlers for the two methods are system_call() and sysenter_entry().
+The INT 0x80 instruction is registered as a trap gate and this instruction is slow because need to perform all the security check for an interrupt.
+Instead the sysenter instruction is more fast (is also called Fast System Call by intel) because it provides a faster way to switch from user mode and kernel mode using three MSR register.
+Obviously a libc wrapper can call the sysenter instruction only if the
+CPU and the kernel support it and in order to doing that the libc invoke the __kernel_vsyscall() in the vsyscall page where is placed at boot time the more performant way to invoke a syscall.
+When a User mode process invoke a syscall the CPU switch to Kernel mode and start the execution of a kernel function.
+Both the INT 0x80 and the sysenter instruction end with a jump to the syscall handler (dispatcher).
+Each syscall is identified by a number (in x86 in eax register) the dispatcher use this identifier by searching in the syscall table to identify the right syscall routine.
+The syscall handler is similar to other exception handler.
+The syscall handler forst store the context of most of the register, then via a call invoke the C function
+(syscall service routine find by the dispatcher searching into the syscall table) then after the syscall ser routine and the execution the user mode context is Restored with in eax the output of the syscall.
+The paramether of the syscall are passed all (up to 6) in the CPU register because the syscall is a function that cross user and kernel mode and so neighter the user nor kernel stack can be used.
+This is usefoul also for portability reason because only a little portion of the code change from changing the architecture of the machine
+(the portion of store and restore the registers)